 It’s all about providing a better experience and bringing readers closer to the pages that they need to visit.
 When it comes to improving your website navigation, consider the following tips:

-By using breadcrumb navigation, you can display a hierarchical links menu at the top of the page that users are on so they can “track the breadcrumbs” back to where you came from.
+By using breadcrumb navigation, you can display a hierarchical links menu at the top of the page that users are on so they can “track the breadcrumbs” back to where they came from.

 Minimize the Main Menu